Deadline Reminder: Law Offices of Howard G. Smith Reminds Investors of Looming Deadline in the Class Action Lawsuit Against HP Inc. (HPQ)

-Law Offices of Howard G. Smith reminds investors of the upcoming January 4, 2021,deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased HP Inc. (“HP” or the “Company”) (NYSE: [url="]HPQ[/url]) common stock between November 6, 2015 and June 21, 2016, inclusive (the “Class Period”).
+BENSALEM, Pa., Nov.
+20, 2020 /PRNewswire/ -- Law Offices of Howard G. Smith reminds investors of the upcoming January 4, 2021, deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased HP Inc. ("HP" or the "Company") (NYSE: HPQ) common stock between November 6, 2015 and June 21, 2016, inclusive (the "Class Period").

 Investors suffering losses on their HP investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 888-638-4847 or by email to [email protected].